How to stay active this witner

 “Switching up your exercise routine can help keep you motivated through the colder months.
 Pick activities that are easy to fit into your lifestyle and fun to do” says Russell.
 “I think it’s a great idea to switch up your routine regularly throughout the year anyway, otherwise you may reach a plateau in your fitness.”

-In other words, you’re not using as much energy, which can slow your weight loss.
 Swapping a morning walk for a lunchtime boxing class, or your outdoor swim for a weights circuit won’t just help you cheat the cold and the dark – you’ll also be using different muscles and kicking your metabolism up a gear, which can help you bust through a plateau.
 That’s a win-win, we’d say.

-3. Tame the outdoors
+3. Get active outdoors

 Of course, the great outdoors has its advantages in winter, too – it’s not baking hot in the middle of the day, so you can walk or jog during your lunch break without fear of sunburn or perspiration.